Nemoden/images/README.md

 The repo comes with built-in images samples in `std` directory.
 Whenever `./fetch` is called to fetch image(s), it will drop those into `gen` directory (if `--dir` options is not specified).
 So, suppose you need a 1280x1024 for testing something on your brand new cool website.
 Instead of googling for such an image with this script you'd do `./fetch 1280x1024` and that's it.
 And if you need 10 images of the same size, that's as easy as `./fetch 1280x1024:10`

+Note: the script is written in Python v 2.7 (since it's already installed on majority of Linux/MacOS machines by default), `urllib2` was used intentionally so that we don't require to pull down any dependencies.

 ### How to use

 Simply run